ovinc/oclock/README.md

 ## General information

-**oclock** is a Python 3 module that provides a timer.
-Its purpose is to provide loops of constant duration no matter what the execution time of the contents of the loop is, and with a possibility to exit the loop at any time including during the waiting period (timer is cancellable).
+**oclock** is a Python 3 module that provides a timing tools :

+- The `Timer()` class allows for cancellable loops of constant duration.

+- The `countdown()` function is a GUI countdown timer based on the Timer class.

 ## Install